cns-iu/hra-literature/README.md

 - **Create tables**: Create 23 tables for HRAlit database.
 - **Load data**: Load data into 23 tables from the output of the ```extract``` section.
     - Experimental data: Load experimental data and ontology from the output of the section to HRAlit database.
-    - Publication data: Select publication data associated with 31 organs, references associated with ASCT+B tables, publications associated with CellMarker, GTEx, or CellMarker, and then add them to ```hrait_publication``` table.
+    - Publication data: Select publication data associated with 31 organs, references associated with ASCT+B Tables, publications associated with CellMarker, GTEx, or CellMarker, and then add them to ```hrait_publication``` table.
     - Publication - Authors: Import the linkages between selected publications and authors to ```hralit_publication_author``` table.
     - Authors: Import the metadata of selected authors to ```hralit_author``` table, as well as the HRA experts.
     - Authors - Institutions: Link the selected authors with institution data in OpenAlex, and import into ```hralit_author_institution``` table.